jason3067812/Dementia_Care_Vision_Beta/README.md

 Purpose: Making sleeping quality analysis<br>
 Method:
-- Compare "mask image" similarity (SSIM) {to remove the factors(brightness and contrast) that will affect SSIM, only remain the pattern structure}<br>
+- Compare "mask image" similarity (SSIM) {to remove the factors(brightness and contrast) that will affect SSIM, only remain the pattern structure}
 Exhibition:

 - 1. Mask Image